pebble/yieldb/README.md

 #### close

-Returns a thunk which when executed closes the `db` connection.
+Returns a promise which closes the `db` connection.

 ```js
 yield db.close();
 ```

 #### drop
-Returns a thunk which when executed deletes the entire database.
+Returns a promise which deletes the entire database.

 ```js
 yield db.drop();
 ```

 #### listCollections
-Returns a thunk which when executed list existing collections in the database.
+Returns a promise which lists existing collections in the database.

 ```js
 yield db.listCollections();
 ```

 #### ping
-Returns a thunk which when executed sends a to database.
+Returns a promise which sends a ping to the database.

 ```js
 yield db.ping();
 ```

 #### serverStatus
-Returns a thunk which when executed responds with MongoDB status.
+Returns a promise which responds with MongoDB status.

 ```js
 yield db.serverStatus();